Skip to navigation Skip to content

 • DOV: field, key the customer's last date of full-time or approved concessional study + 1

-• Student Status: field, code NST
+• Student Status: field, key NST - Not a Student

 • Finalise the activity on the Assessment Results (AR) screen